klevultd/frontend-sdk/examples/react/README.md

 }
 ```

 The _KlevuFetch_ function is the main method for triggering calls to Klevu's API through the SDK.
 The parameters passed to this function are the actual searches you intend to make.
 The Klevu SDK comes with many built-in search functions that can be passed into KlevuFetch.
-In the above example we pass in a search by calling _trendingProducts_ with a configuration object limiting the results to just 3.
+In the above example, we pass in a search by calling _trendingProducts_ with a configuration object limiting the results to just 3.

 The response of KlevuFetch contains an object with helper methods.
 In the example above we call the queriesById method which will return data associated with the search.
-In this case we pull up the _trendingProducts_ search and access it's _records_ which are then passed back into Vue as an array to populate the UI.
+In this case, we pull up the _trendingProducts_ search and access its _records_ which are then passed back into Vue as an array to populate the UI.

-And logic for to run after each keypress:
+And the logic for running after each keypress:

 ```ts
 const doSearch = async (term: string) => {